-- Are the described objectives of the instrument, (see section 2.2 and section 3) sufficiently met? - Does the application sufficiently account for the ways in which the project addresses the call's theme of green research?
+- Are the described objectives of the instrument (see section 2.2 and section 3) sufficiently met? - Does the application sufficiently account for the ways in which the project addresses the call's theme of strengthened clinical and independent research? - Does the application sufficiently account for the ways in which the research area is of limited commercial interest or has limited opportunities for external funding, e.g., from research foundations?